hluce1/Front-end-Website-Project/rationale/index.md

 <p>1) <b>Coyier, C. (2014).
 Responsive Meta Tag | CSS-Tricks.
 [ONLINE] CSS-Tricks.
 Available at: https://css-tricks.com/snippets/html/responsive-meta-tag/ [Accessed 9 May 2019].</b></p>

 <p align="justify">Chris Coyier demonstrates the necessary HTML and CSS code needed for users to insert into their files in order to render the viewport with the different variations in browser widths.
-Using this Meta tag allows for websites to scale down to fit users different devices sizes.</p>
+Using this Meta tag allows for websites to scale to users different device sizes.</p>

 <p>2) <b>Idris, M. (2017).
 Flexbox: Building a navigation bar (Part 2/2).
 [ONLINE] codeburst.
 Available at: https://codeburst.io/flexbox-building-a-navigation-part-2-2-6cc58b9d4173 [Accessed 9 May 2019].</b></p>